ni/automotive-camera-module-reference/docs/reference/hardware/automotive-camera-module-variants.md

 # PXIe-148X Automotive Camera Module Details
 {: .no_toc }

-This document includes reference information on various properties of PXIe-148x automotive camera modules and links to related specifications.
+This document contains reference information on various properties of PXIe-148X automotive camera modules and links to their related specifications.

 ### Table of contents
 {: .no_toc }